-This section explains how to place the module in the FIPS mode and how to verify that it is in FIPS mode.
 The access point is managed by an Aruba Mobility Controller in FIPS mode, and access to the Mobility Controller's administrative interface via a non-networked general purpose computer is required to assist in placing the module in FIPS mode.
-The controller used to provision the AP is referred to below as the "staging controller".
+The controller used to provision the AP is referred to as the "staging controller".
 The staging controller must be provisioned with the appropriate firmware image for the module, which has been validated to FIPS 140-2, prior to initiating AP provisioning.
-The Crypto Officer shall perform the following steps:
+Additionally, if a Mobility Master Appliance is deployed in the environment, provisioning of the APs can be performed by passing policies down from the Mobility Master to the Mobility Controller which then provisions the AP.
+The Crypto Officer shall perform the following steps to ensure the APs are placed in the secure operational state: